wongzc/learning-notes/Notes/Python.md

 1. class: use when need attribute+method, center of OOP
     - encapsulatiopn: data/attribute + method
     - inheritance, cleaner, lesser repeat code
-    - polymorphism: diffeernt class, but if have same method name, can polymorphism call. treat differetn class as same instance
+    - polymorphism: diffeernt class, but if have same method name, can polymorphism call. treat differetn class as same instance of same class
     - abstract: create a template ( use abc.ABC & abc.abstarctmethod) with essentiate method defined ( with pass only). it is also data abstraction
+        ```
+        class template(ABC):
+            @abstractmethod
+            def method(self): pass
+        ```
     - can multi inherit, just class A(inher1, inher2)

 2. python is compiled to byttecode, and run by python-virtual-machine (PVM, interpreter), while c++ is compiled to machine code, run by CPU